-We represent individuals and small businesses who need a fresh financial start.
+We represent individuals, farms, and businesses who need representation in bankruptcy court.

-Most of our clients live, or own property, in Adams, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Lebanon, Juniata, Mifflin, Perry, or York county, although we sometimes represent clients in other counties in the Middle District of Pennsylvania.
+Most of our clients live, or own property in the Middle District of Pennsylvania.

-The Middle District of Pennsylvania comprises the counties of Adams, Bradford, Cameron, Carbon, Centre, Clinton, Columbia, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lackawanna, Lebanon, Luzerne, Lycoming, Mifflin, Monroe, Montour, Northumberland, Perry, Pike, Potter, Schuylkill, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne, Wyoming and York.
+The Middle District of Pennsylvania is a federal district which is comprised of the counties of Adams, Bradford, Cameron, Carbon, Centre, Clinton, Columbia, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lackawanna, Lebanon, Luzerne, Lycoming, Mifflin, Monroe, Montour, Northumberland, Perry, Pike, Potter, Schuylkill, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne, Wyoming and York.

 CHAPTER 7 BANKRUPTCY

 The vast majority of bankruptcies are filed under Chapter 7 of the Bankruptcy Code.
+Chapter 7 cases are filed by individuals and businesses.
 Chapter 7 is not a repayment plan, and although it is commonly referred to as "liquidation," the majority of chapter 7 filings are "no-asset" cases, meaning that the Chapter 7 Trustee does not sell or liquidate property.